 Section 5 What if one of your drugs is not covered in the way you'd like it to be covered?
-Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered ons where there is a prescription drug you are taking, or one that you and your u should be taking, that is not on our drug list (formulary) or is on our formulary For example: 0 0 tht not be covered at all.
-Or maybe a generic version of the drug is covered but the version you want to take is not covered. □The drug is c explained in S overed, but there are extra rules or restrictions on coverage for that drug, as Section 4. • overed, but it is in a cost-sharing tier that makes your cost-sharing more expensive k it should be. ngs you can do if your drug is not covered in the way that you'd like it to be our drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to u can do. s in a cost-sharing tier that makes your cost more expensive than you think it to Section 5.3 to learn what you can do.
+Section 5.1 There are things you can do if your drug is not covered in the way

+There are situations where there is a prescription drug you are taking, or one that you and your provider think you should be taking, that is not on our drug list (formulary) or is on our formulary with restrictions.
+For example:

+- The drug might not be covered at all.
+Or maybe a generic version of the drug is covered but the brand name version you want to take is not covered. - The drug is covered, but there are extra rules or restrictions on coverage for that drug, as explained in Section 4. - The drug is covered, but it is in a cost-sharing tier that makes your cost-sharing more expensive than you think it should be. - □ There are things you can do if your drug is not covered in the way that you'd like it to be covered.
+If your drug is not on the Drug List or if your drug is restricted, go to Section 5.2 to learn what you can do. - □ If your drug is in a cost-sharing tier that makes your cost more expensive than you think it should be, go to Section 5.3 to learn what you can do.

 Section 5.2 What can you do if your drug is not on the Drug List or if the drug is restricted in some way?

-If your drug is no t on the Drug List or is restricted, here are options: □You may be a able to get a temporary supply of the drug. □You can char nge to another drug. □You can requ the drug. est an exception and ask the plan to cover the drug or remove restrictions from V to not a tonor around a comple
+If your drug is not on the Drug List or is restricted, here are options: